owncast/owncast.github.io/content/hacktoberfest.md

 - Visit the Owncast [Good first Issues](https://github.com/owncast/owncast/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) list to see what has been designated as a good place to start.
 - [Install your own instance](/quickstart) of Owncast in about a minute.
 - [Join our chat](https://owncast.rocket.chat) and introduce yourself.
+- [Read how to get started](/development) working on the Owncast codebase if you're interested in contributing code.

 See you soon!